Cuba and Che Guevara

 Cruelty to animals

 I think the thing that struck me the most was the Cuban total and utter lack of compassion for animals.
 Several times we saw horses buckling under the weight of the cart they were pulling, slipping on the stone road.
 We saw one horse slip right over.
-We saw a dog being dragged along the side of the road; it kept trying to get up but was too weak and the owner simply dragged it along as though it was dead.
+We saw a dog being dragged along the side of the road; it kept trying to get up but was too weak and the owner simply dragged it along with a rope, as though it was dead.
 We saw many exquisite little birds in tiny cages.
 Horses, donkeys and mules were everywhere, many of them covered in sores, emaciated and heart breaking.
 Even simple things like leaving the creature tied up in the shade was not respected and many stood, head hanging, in dreadful heat.

 There is an interesting military museum in the centre of Havana, rife with pro-communist propaganda, but interesting nonetheless.
 But even here the last entry was dated 1980 as though by 1980 they realized there was no more to say and that the country, although undeniably “improved” from the health and education point of view, had got nowhere – had even regressed drastically in trade, commerce, banking, social evolution and overall progress.
 True, everybody now has free education and free health care, but as one taxi driver told me “we spend the rest of our lives paying for it” … because they can have nothing else.
 There is nothing to be had and nowhere to go.